wkumari/draft-wkumari-dhc-capport/README.md

-Kumari, et al.            Expires June 5, 2015                  [Page 2]
+Kumari, et al.            Expires June 25, 2015                 [Page 2]

 Internet-Draft             DHCP Captive-Portal             December 2014

-   document describes a DHCP option (Captive-Portal) and an IPv6 Router Advertisement (RA) extension that informs clients that they are behind a captive portal device, and how to contact it.

-   This document neither condones nor condemns the use captive portals;
-   instead, it recognises that their apparent necessity, and attempts to improve the user experience.
+   This document neither condones nor condemns the use of captive portals; instead, it recognises that their apparent necessity, and attempts to improve the user experience.

    The technique described in this document mainly improve the user experience when first connecting to a network behind a captive